lfnothias/enpkg_mn_and_spectral_lib_matching/README.md

 NB: To edit calculated adducts, modify this script according to your needs:
 https://github.com/mandelbrot-project/indifiles_annotation/blob/main/src/adducts_formatter.py

-## 3. Adapt parameters and lauch the process! 🚀
+## 3. Adapt parameters and launch the process! 🚀

 1. Copy and rename the parameters file <code>../indifiles_annotation/configs/default/default.yaml</code> into <code>../indifiles_annotation/configs/user/user.yaml</code>
 2. Modifiy the user.yaml file according to your needs (especially the paths).